thomaswmorris/weathergen/README.rst

 ``weathergen`` includes climatological data from `ERA5 <https://rmets.onlinelibrary.wiley.com/doi/10.1002/qj.3803>`_, `GML <https://gml.noaa.gov/obop/>`_, `ESO <https://www.eso.org/sci/facilities>`_, `MKWC <http://mkwc.ifa.hawaii.edu>`_, and `Meteostat <https://meteostat.net/en/>`_.
 For each site, reanalysis weather parameters are compiled and adjusted (e.g. for diurnal and annual trends) with respect to in-situ meteorological trends.

-After Gaussianizing the atmospheric features, the fluctuations are orthogonalized as to assume each eigenmode as being stationary and statistically independent.
+After Gaussianizing the atmospheric parameters, their fluctuations are orthogonalized as to assume each eigenmode as being stationary and statistically independent.
 We may then use their characteristic spectra to generate novel time series, which can be sent through the aforementioned process in reverse to yield simulated weather data.

 The generated profiles depend on reanalysis data which are limited to a temporal resolution of an hour, but other means of adjustment are possible depending on the sophistication of the alternate sources of weather data.
 For example, the level of turbulent fluctuation in total column water vapor (the largest driver of sub-millimeter atmospheric interference) is not stationary from hour to hour.